 The following policy is being brought forward to change only one aspect of the current policy.
 There has been much feedback from staff regarding the ability to wear blue jeans during the work day.
-This has been a common request from staff and presents itself each time the Office of Human Resources asks for feedback on the KUSD Employee Handbook.
+This has been a common request from staff and presents itself each time the Office of Human Resources asks for feedback on the district's employee handbook.